Navid200/xDrip/docs/Nightscout/GCNS/UpgradeToUbuntu24.md

 ---

-1- Update Your Existing Ubuntu 20 Setup
-Follow [these instructions](../NS_SyncExecutables.md) to ensure your system is up to date.

-2- Back Up Your Data
+1- Back Up Your Data
 [Create a backup and transfer it to your computer](../DatabaseBackup.md).
 <br/>

-3- Set Up a New Virtual Machine and Install Nightscout
+2- Set Up a New Virtual Machine and Install Nightscout
 - Follow our [installation instructions](../GoogleCloud.md).
 - [Restore your backup](../DatabaseRestore.md) to the new installation.
 - While both original and new virtual machines are active, you will be charged about $0.01 a day.
 <br/>

-4- Clean Up
+3- Clean Up
 - [Stop](../StopVM.md) your old virtual machine.
 - Verify that your new installation is fully functional.
 - [Delete your original virtual machine](../DeleteVM.md).